LifeAdventurer/Moonafly/README.md

 6. Set your maintenance status via `maintenance.txt`

+7. Set your Moonafly structure via `Moonafly_structure.json`

-7. Run the bot in your terminal
+8. Run the bot in your terminal

     ```bash
     py main.py